top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-The most rewarding part of being a mentor is working closely with WSP Members to help them figure out their next career path and to also help them get the necessary tools and contacts to achieve these goals.
-Hopefully, my experience doing natural resource work in the academic, non-profit, and government sectors gives the WSP Members useful insight into potential careers.
-It is also great to see WSP Members quickly grow during their time at the Water Board and feel like they are an important and useful member of our agency.
+The most rewarding part of being a Mentor is working closely with WSP Corpsmembers to help them figure out their next career path and to also help them get the necessary tools and contacts to achieve these goals.
+Hopefully, my experience doing natural resource work in the academic, non-profit, and government sectors gives the WSP Corpsmembers useful insight into potential careers.
+It is also great to see WSP Corpsmembers quickly grow during their time at the Water Board and feel like they are important and useful members of our agency.

-The WSP Members play a crucial role in fulfilling the water quality and bio-assessment sampling that is necessary to inform management decisions.
+The WSP Corpsmembers play a crucial role in fulfilling the water quality and bio-assessment sampling that is necessary to inform management decisions.
 They also serve as important liaisons between the Water Board and the community by providing stream restoration workshops and environmental education.
-The WSP Members also bring new perspectives and useful tools that are in high demand at our agency, such as GIS skills.
+The WSP Corpsmembers also bring new perspectives and useful tools that are in high demand at our agency, such as GIS skills.

 Rebecca Nordenholt